MartinEesmaa/VVCEasy/README.md

 Reminder: Some operating systems are working to load VVC video format in Virtual Machine softwares, but real machines will work every operating system, example Windows Server 2016 has already been tested by Tencent Cloud.

-# Compile of VVCEasy (optional) (Only Windows for compile.)
+# Compile of VVCEasy Batchfile version (optional) (Only Windows for compile.)

-First, before you compile to VVCEasy, you need Inno Setup to compile VVCEasy.
+First, before you compile to VVCEasy Batchfile version, you need Inno Setup to compile VVCEasy.
 Inno Setup link: https://jrsoftware.org/isdl.php

 Step 1: Clone VVCEasy git and open VVCEasy_compiler.iss